hectorMiranda/marcetuxstudios/_posts/2021-01-04-solarwinds-and-the-build-pipeline.md

 is a proper lock file committed alongside the solution and enforced in the pipeline.
 It doesn't prevent every scenario SolarWinds demonstrated, but it at least means a surprise version bump is loud instead of silent.

+*Update, December 2021: Log4Shell arrived and the SBOM argument from January became urgent rather than theoretical.
+A software bill of materials is what lets you answer "do we have this?" in minutes instead of in a 3 a.m. sprint through grep and Maven dependency trees.
+Every prediction from the SolarWinds analysis applies directly.
+The tooling for SBOM generation (CycloneDX, SPDX) has improved throughout the year; the window to adopt it before the next Log4Shell is still open.
+Barely.*